 The Mustang E+ storage and retrieval machine boasts a bolted mast and intelligent drive technology, and also weighs significantly less than the previous model.
 It relies on a modern generation of system controls and has no need for an anti-sway drive.
 The anti-sway function implemented in the control system makes it possible to increase throughput and shorten positioning times, and facilitates particularly material-friendly operation.
-Braking and accelerating can be carried out more gently, and noise and vibrations are significantly reduced.
+Braking and accelerating can be carried out more gently, noise and vibrations are significantly reduced.

 Another advantage: the maintenance-friendly design helps to keep operating costs low.
 All of these measures combine to facilitate a performance increase of 28 percent compared to the previous version.

 The mechanical equipment replacement and controls and software upgrades mean that esco will profit from significantly higher availability and easier maintenance.
-The results of performance tests and energy measurements demonstrate not only the economic benefits, but also the positive effects in terms of resource consumption and sustainability.
+The results of performance tests and energy measurements demonstrate not only the economic benefits but also the positive effects in terms of resource consumption and sustainability.

-Modernizing the hardware and software will permit a total energy savings of 37 percent.
+Modernising the hardware and software will permit a total energy savings of 37 percent.
 This is an important step for esco in terms of sustainability.
 "Before, the storage and retrieval machines' braking energy was simply lost.
 With the Mustang E+ we can recover the energy from the horizontal or vertical travel axis and use it for the other axis," explains Markus Kammerhofer, Director of Sales Retrofit at TGW.
 "That ensures careful handling of scarce resources and also makes economic sense."

-TGW draws from more than half a century of experience, and the retrofit area in particular has experienced strong growth.
+TGW's specialists draw from more than half a century of experience, and the retrofit area in particular has experienced strong growth.
 The system integrator now handles five times as many retrofit projects annually as it did ten years ago – and proceeds systematically for each project.